KrisKamweru/anitomy/README.md

 # Anitomy

-*Anitomy* is a C++ library for parsing anime video filenames.
+*Anitomy* is a C++ library for parsing Anime, Movie and Series video filenames.
 It's accurate, fast, and simple to use.

 ## Examples